 by Hugh Richards, March 2018

 I have written this blog-post at the request of other GlosCAN Steering Group members.
 It follows a meeting I had on 9 March 2018 with David Drew MP, at his request.
-This was in response to me emailing him a copy of my note entitled ‘Fantasy Climate Control’, about three years after he asked me to write it.
+This was in response to me emailing him a copy of my note entitled ‘Fantasy Climate Control’, [updated to newer version of 2020 – ed.] about three years after he asked me to write it.
 That was back in February 2015, at the end of a meeting in Stroud Old Town Hall convened by Global Justice Now, at which David Drew stated that ‘Ed Miliband gets it’ on climate change.
 Indeed, the following day, Ed Miliband himself spoke at the Stroud Subscription Rooms and said that (if elected) his government would ‘put climate change at the heart of industrial strategy’ – a statement that seemed to vanish without trace in reporting of that election campaign.
 At that event I unexpectedly found myself asking the aspiring future prime minister whether he agreed that it would be easier to regulate the extraction of fossil fuels than the emissions from their use.
 He professed to not understand the question, which made me question whether (at that time) he really did ‘get it’ on climate change, at the fundamental global scale that matters.

 Of course, the pollsters got it all wrong in May 2015, and neither Ed Miliband nor David Drew realised their electoral ambitions.
 David Drew declared his withdrawal from politics, which is why I did not send him ‘Fantasy Climate Control’ until recently.
 I have shared it with others, ranging from George Marshall (Climate Outreach) to David Hone (Shell), who in different ways have responded politely and not dismissively, but no-one has taken up the challenge to either ‘shoot down’ the ideas or ‘pick up and run’ with them.
 I have referred to the basic concept (which is not mine) in a review of David Hone’s recent book, a shorter version of which has been published in the on-line version of GeoScientist (the magazine of the Geological Society).
 However, I don’t take myself seriously enough on this to want to promote it more actively.
 If someone else with better connections to opinion-formers or policy-makers can do something with it, I would be more than satisfied.